xonq/mycotools/README.md

 Mycotools is a compilation of computational biology tools and database [MycotoolsDB](https://gitlab.com/xonq/mcotools/-/blob/master/mycotools/MTDB.md) software that facilitate large-scale prokaryotic and fungal comparative genomics.
 MycotoolsDB locally assimilates all NCBI and MycoCosm (Joint Genome Institute) into a database schema with uniform file curation, scalability, and automation as guiding principles.

 - Installation is as simple as `updateDB.py --init <DIR>`.
+No more limited and incomplete databases.
 - `updateDB.py --update` brings the database to the current date.
+No more database obsolecence in the wake of accelerating genome availability.
 - The `.mtdb` database format enables swift transitions from analyses with datasets of 100,000s genomes to as few as a lineage of interest.
 No more scrambling to acquire files for an analysis.

 Mycotools is currently available as a beta subset of the full suite, excluding the database assimilation tools.
 MycotoolsDB is currently restricted to Ohio Supercomputer Center - if you are interested in early access, please email `konkelzach@protonmail.com`.